orpheus-db/implementation/README.md

 1. Query against known version(s) of a particular dataset
 2. Query against unknown version(s) of a particular dataset

 To query against known version(s), the version number needs to be specified.
-In the following example, OrpheusDB will select the `age` column from CVD dataset1 whose version id is equal to either `1` or `2`.
+In the following example, OrpheusDB will select the `employee_id` and  `age` columns from CVD dataset1 whose version id is equal to either `1` or `2`.
 ```
-SELECT age FROM VERSION 1,2 OF CVD dataset1;
+SELECT employee_id, age FROM VERSION 1,2 OF CVD dataset1;
 ```

 If version number is unknown, OrpheusDB supports queries where the desired version number is also identified.
-In the following examples, OrpheusDB will select all the version ids that have one or more records whose age equals to 25.
+In the following examples, OrpheusDB will select all the version ids that have one or more records whose age is less than 25.
 It is worth noting that the `GROUP BY` clause is required to aggregate on version number.
 ```
-SELECT vid FROM CVD dataset1 WHERE age = 25 GROUP BY vid;
+SELECT vid FROM CVD dataset1 WHERE age < 25 GROUP BY vid;
 ```
 Here are a couple other examples of SQL on versions:

 (1).
-Find all versions in CVD `dataset1` that have more than 100 records where salary is larger than 7400.
+Find all versions in CVD `dataset1` that have more than 5 records where salary is larger than 7400.
 ```
-SELECT vid FROM CVD dataset1 WHERE salary > 7400 GROUP BY vid HAVING COUNT(employee_id) > 100;
+SELECT vid FROM CVD dataset1 WHERE salary > 7400 GROUP BY vid HAVING COUNT(employee_id) > 5;
 ```
 (2).
 Find all versions in CVD `dataset1` whose commit time is later than December 1st, 2016.
 ```